 Jacqueline Green (BSc, PgDip, MBACP)

-Originally from Wales, I am a qualified counsellor working with both young people and adults.
+Originally from Wales and now living on the east coast of Scotland, I am a qualified counsellor working with both young people (12+) and adults.
 I would describe myself as warm and friendly and I always aim to create a welcoming environment, whether it be face to face, online or on the phone.

-While support from loved ones can often be a comfort, it may not always be quite enough.
-It can help to talk freely and in confidence with someone whose life and relationships are separate from yours.
+Life can be really tough at times, and you may end up feeling overwhelmed, anxious, lonely, depressed, angry or maybe you don’t know how you feel, you just know that something isn't right.
+While support from loved ones can sometimes be helpful, at times it may not be enough.
+It's at these times that talking to an experienced counsellor can really help you through these tricky times and find your way forward.
 With impartial help to express yourself, clarify your thoughts and feelings and review your ideas and decisions, it becomes easier to make sense of what is happening.
 It then becomes possible to find new ways of being which better suit who you truly are.

-Working with both young people and adults, I draw on various tools and techniques to help you get the most out of therapy, meeting your individual needs and supporting you through whatever comes up.
+Being a person-centred counsellor, and working with people of all ages, I draw on various tools and techniques to help you get the most out of therapy, meeting your individual needs and supporting you through whatever comes up.